 Families will often enable their son or daughter even as the signs of a progressive substance abuse disorder become apparent.
 The word enabling is definitely loaded, but it takes many shapes and forms.
 It does not have to look like an endless flow of money or an open house for underage drinking and illicit drug use.
 The simple act of turning cheek to the signs as they become increasingly obvious is an act of enabling.
 Understandably, no parent wants to admit or face the fact that their son or daughter is in dire need of attention, but as stated earlier, pretending it’s not happening will not solve the problem.
 Rarely does it look like complete ignorance to the circumstances.
 Most of the time it is a middle ground, a consistent minimization of the actions of the child.
 Bad circumstance.
 Wrong place, wrong time.
 Unsavory friends.
 You name it.

 Unfortunately, addiction doesn’t offer the luxury of stagnancy—if it is not being arrested, then it can only be moving forward.
 This is why an honest appraisal of your child’s situation and a sense of urgency is of utmost importance.
-For many parents, the initial honesty required to truly admit that their child is suffering from substance abuse can be devastating.
+Many parents need to know, the initial honesty required to truly admit that their child is suffering from substance abuse can be devastating.
 This will sometimes perpetuate a process of denial that can last months or even years.
 Depending on your child’s stage of addiction or the drugs which they are exposed to, this just may not be time you have to spare.

 The red flags explored above pertain mostly to the actual behaviors centered around the using of drugs and alcohol, but substance abuse tends to wrap all aspects of the users life in its grips.
 As a parent, there is no shortage of other strange behaviors that can accompany a struggle with drugs which can become glaringly obvious.
 Anomalous patterns such as dismissed performance in school or sports for children who are traditionally academically or athletically inclined can be a good indicator.
 Vague reports of social interaction or inconsistent stories about one‘s whereabouts often crop up in tandem with addiction.
 Most commonly, an abrupt shift in social circles can be a tell-tale sign of negative behavioral patterns.